Focus on the future relationship with the United Kingdom

 Relations with Africa

-Today, Friday, the European Council will focus its attention on EU-Africa relations.
+In the field of external relations, the European Council will discuss EU-Africa relations.
 The leaders will discuss in particular how a forward-looking common agenda can be developed – especially in the face of the pandemic.

 On the one hand it will be a question of solidarity and cooperation in addressing the pandemic.
 On the other, closer cooperation with African partners will be discussed, in order to foster sustainable economic development and investment.